Accessibility Tools

 Key discussions are now underway about what important programmes for doctoral education, like Horizon Europe and Erasmus+, will look like from 2028 to 2034.
 In addition, the European Commission is preparing to bring forward a major piece of legislation in 2026: the European Research Area Act.

-This makes the EUA Council for Doctoral Education’s 2026 Thematic Workshop a timely platform to focus on the future of European funding programmes and policies that will affect the doctoral level in the years ahead.
-It is also an invaluable opportunity for the doctoral education community to discuss how universities can position themselves to make the most of upcoming opportunities.
+This made the EUA Council for Doctoral Education’s 2026 Thematic Workshop a timely platform to focus on the future of European funding programmes and policies that will affect the doctoral level in the years ahead.
+It was also an invaluable opportunity for the doctoral education community to discuss how universities can position themselves to make the most of upcoming opportunities.

-Through keynote speeches, panel discussions and hands-on breakout sessions, EUA-CDE members will learn more about the proposals for the next EU funding programmes, exchange experiences and discuss how to speak with a strong voice for doctoral education.
-Hosted by the University of Liège in Belgium, the workshop will also showcase institutional strategies and best practices from EUA-CDE member universities on leveraging EU funding and policy instruments and explore what could be improved in the next EU funding programmes to support Europe’s future generation of researchers and innovators.
+Through keynote speeches, panel discussions and hands-on breakout sessions, EUA-CDE members learned more about the proposals for the next EU funding programmes, exchanged experiences and discussed how to speak with a strong voice for doctoral education.
+Hosted by the University of Liège in Belgium, the workshop also showcased institutional strategies and best practices from EUA-CDE member universities on leveraging EU funding and policy instruments and explored what could be improved in the next EU funding programmes to support Europe’s future generation of researchers and innovators.

-In addition, a highlight of the 2026 workshop will be the launch of the second report on the results of EUA-CDE’s Europe-wide survey carried out in 2025.
-So, join us in Liège for a first discussion of our findings about the policy topics that have become key for doctoral education and research training in recent years.
+In addition, a highlight of the 2026 workshop was the launch of the second report on the results of EUA-CDE’s Europe-wide survey carried out in 2025.
+Participants joined us in Liège for a first discussion of our findings about the policy topics that have become key for doctoral education and research training in recent years.

 Who should attend the 2026 Thematic Workshop?